cooperpenkava/cooperpenkava.github.io/projects/COUCH.md

 # Control Oriented Universal Chassis Hub (COUCH) Lab
-Just as a passion project, two of my friends and I collaborated to make a remote controlled chassis that could hold up to 450 pounds.
+As a passion project, two of my friends and I collaborated to make a remote controlled chassis that could hold up to 450 pounds.
 We aptly put a couch on it and drove that around.

+I was in charge of everything mechanical - building the frame, speccing the motors, building the chain drive, designing/manufacturing wheel fixtures, and anything else that they didn't want to do.
+The other two were in charge of the electrical that drove the motors using a bunch of old batteries and the software that took our PS4 controllers inputs and used it to drive the wheels.
+Clearly, this project was quite budget limited, but we had drive (haha.) and a little financial help from our school's fund for passion projects.
+We were really happy with how it turned out by the end.